jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbdirectory/write/setcontrollerof.md

   @dev
   A controller can be set if:
-    - the message sender is the project owner or an operator is changing the controller.
+    - the message sender is the project owner or an operator having the correct authorization.
-    - or, the controller hasn't been set yet and the message sender is the controller being set.
-    - or, the current controller is setting a new controller.
+    - or, an allowedlisted address is setting an allowlisted controller.

   @param _projectId The ID of the project to set a new controller for.
   @param _controller The new controller to set.